rwxrob/bonzai/README.md

 algorithm or use one of the many already provided.
 Cobra can never do this.

-Corba is also not design to be a command compositor at all, which is really unfortunate because they missed a golden opportunity there.
+Corba is also not designed to be a command compositor at all, which is really unfortunate because they missed a golden opportunity there.
 Bonzai branches can be imported and composed into other branches and monoliths with just a few lines of Go.
 Registries of Bonzai commands can